mmbman/Katagiri/1979-08-08-Diamond-Sutra-Giving-and-Non-Covetousness.md

 #### 36:00

-That’s why [*Diamond Sutra* says,] “The Lord asked: What do you think, Subhuti, if a son or daughter of good family had filled this world system of 1,000 million worlds” – this world system of 1,000 million worlds means the whole universe – “with the seven precious things, and then gave it as a gift to the Tathāgatas, Arhats, Fully Enlightened Ones, would they on the strength of that beget a great heap of merit?”
+That’s why [the *Diamond Sutra* says,] “The Lord asked: What do you think, Subhuti, if a son or daughter of good family had filled this world system of 1,000 million worlds” – this world system of 1,000 million worlds means the whole universe – “with the seven precious things, and then gave it as a gift to the Tathāgatas, Arhats, Fully Enlightened Ones, would they on the strength of that beget a great heap of merit?”

-The seven precious things is not to be face to face always.
+“The seven precious things” is not to be face to face always.
 To walk nestling close to each-other, to sit next to others, holding the shoulders with compassion, et cetera, for example.
 That way of practice, giving to others, is really precious, more than gold or silver, because people can get something from you, and you can give something to others.

-For instance, if you become a Buddhist, or even though you are not Buddhist – most of you don’t believe that you are exactly Buddhist.
+For instance, if you become a Buddhist, or even though you are not Buddhist... most of you don’t believe that you are exactly Buddhist.
 Well that’s okay, but you are studying Buddhism, so when you go to your families, most of the families argue against your belief.
 And then many people ask me, “How can I explain Buddhism?”
 I don’t know!
 I don’t know completely how to explain Buddhism to people who don’t know about it.
 But still, if you try to be face to face with your parents who don’t know Buddhism, you really fight each other.
 Don’t you think so?
 So why don’t you be present with them, next to the people, side by side?
 When you get up in the morning, when it’s time to greet people, why don’t you say “good morning”?
 Why don’t you have breakfast in peace and harmony?
 That’s pretty good.
 This is very nice, a precious jewel, more than gold or silver.
 Then people can learn lots of things from you.
 And then finally the parents are curious, very curious of what you are doing.
 So someday, they ask you, “Shall I visit your center?” or, “Shall I visit your place, to see what you are doing?”
 This is very natural.

-So, if you’re always face to face, it’s pretty difficult to teach something, or to be in peace and harmony with people.
+If you’re always face to face, it’s pretty difficult to teach something, or to be in peace and harmony with people.
 That’s why Rilke feels that human life is always face to face, always opposite.
 That’s pretty hard.

 So have you ever experienced pure space?
 Flowers just always unfolded.
 That is emptiness, which is vast, which is unfathomable – you don’t know what it is.
 But when it doesn’t exist, *you* cannot exist.
 And if it doesn’t exist, human life is very cold, miserable.
 This is vastness of space, or emptiness.

 #### 40:56

-“Then give it” – the precious things – “as a gift to the Tathāgatas, Arhats, Fully Enlightened Ones.”
+> “Then give it” – the precious things – “as a gift to the Tathāgatas, Arhats, Fully Enlightened Ones.”

 These are not a particular person, because all are Buddha.
 We have to give these precious things to everybody – to the trees, to the birds, to all sentient beings – like this.

-“At that time, can we beget a great heap of merit?”
-And then Subhuti said: “Great, O Lord, great, O Well-Gone, would that heap of merit be!” *Of course* you can get merit.
+> “At that time, can we beget a great heap of merit?”
+And then Subhuti said: “Great, O Lord, great, O Well-Gone, would that heap of merit be!”

+*Of course* you can get merit.
 People beget a heap of merit.
 Even though you don’t try to give, people can get something from you.
 Your parents, your friends can get something of what Buddhism is, from each pore of your body.

+And then:

-And then: “And why?
+> “And why?
 Because the Tathāgata spoke of the ‘heap of merit’ as a non-heap.”

-We don’t know what is merit, how I can give something precious to others.
+We don’t know what merit is, how I can give something precious to others.
 We don’t know how we can teach Buddhism to our parents who don’t know.
 But if you just be present with them in peace and harmony, day after day, sitting side by side, and sometimes massage them on the shoulders – very naturally they can learn.
-This is the “heap of merit”.
+This is the “heap of merit.”
 But there is nothing you can be covetous of, there is nothing to hold on to, because you don’t know when or how you can give.
 The only thing you can do is, just be present with them side by side, not face to face always.

 If you are always face to face, you really want to give something consciously, idealistically or psychologically.
 And then, if people don’t accept your teaching, well, you really get angry.
 That is a religious problem, in the human world.

 Even though Buddhism is beautiful, if people accept Buddhism and try to teach it, they create a problem.
 [Where is the] *real* Buddhism?
 Christianity is beautiful, but if you accept Christianity and try to give Christianity to people, you create the problem – idealism.
 Because consciously, we are present face to face.
 That means we are really stubbornness of ego, which allows you to be always face to face.
 That means we are always based on covetousness, trying to get something from others ... without giving something from you to others.
 That is a miserable life.
 It’s very miserable.

 #### 45:20